hersche/tryToxic/README.md

 <h3>Increase debug</h3>
 There's a logger used to detect failures in structure (multiple used methods as example).
 Settings are saved in lib/header.py and setted per default on error-level.

-<h3>Whats working / Bugs</h3>
+<h3>Whats working</h3>
-Important to know: friendRequests get automatic accepted, also groupchat for debugging..<br />
+<del>Important to know: friendRequests get automatic accepted, also groupchat for debugging..</del> Deprecated, you will be asked for everything!<br />
 <b>Working!</b>
 <ul>
   <li>Add and save toxUsers, experimental support for tox-id v2</li>